41,657,488 (Jul 2018)

 A breakthrough came in July 2011 when the Protestant Church of Algeria (EPA) was finally granted government recognition and able to register its congregations throughout the country.
 Algerian Christians view this as a positive step and hope it will lead to the repealing of other laws that restrict Christian worship.

-Many people amongst the Kabylie and other Berber people are coming to Christ.
+Many people among the Kabylie and other Berber people are coming to Christ.
 Some churches have seen incredible growth over the last 20 years.
 In fact, so many are coming to Christ in remote areas that the church is challenged with how to disciple these new believers.
+It is estimated there are 60,000 Christians living throughout Algeria(7).

 - Give thanks for the registration of the Protestant Church and pray that local authorities will recognize this right to meet.